infinityworks/Policies/ISO-27001/networksystems/readme.md

 ## Policy

 - Only employees and contractors should have access to the Infinity Works staff network, there is a separate guest network for visitors.
   - All networks should be treated as insecure and potentially hostile.
+  - The Infinity Works staff network should only be used for business use.
+Mobile and personal devices should use the separate guest network.
 - Each piece of equipment connected to the network must have an identifiable ‘owner’.
   - In the case of the staff network, it must be a staff member who will be responsible for ensuring that the connected equipment complies with the relevant policies and regulations.
   - In the case of guest networks, it must be a person who is on-site. i.e. nothing should be connected to the guest network outside of office hours.